 It happens all the time.
 Remember when you got all the way to the end of a hilarious story about a _______, only to have your listener say, “What’s a _______?” with a confused look.
 Don’t worry, dear readers — we’ve been there, too.

 As health communicators, it’s our job to be on the lookout for the curse of knowledge.
 You might see it pop up on a project when you’re on the ninth round of edits from the medical expert.
 Or when you realize that your material is full of multisyllabic jargon (not that you would ever allow that to happen).

-Whenever you feel the curse of knowledge creeping in, ask yourself and your experts to take a step back and remember your target audience.
+Whenever you feel the curse of knowledge creeping in, ask yourself and your experts to take a step back and remember your audience.
 Ask, “What’s it like to learn about this topic for the first time?”
-Or, even better, quickly test the content with members of your target audience.
+Or, even better, quickly test the content with members of your priority audience.

 The bottom line: Watch out for the curse of knowledge.
 Test with your audience to make sure your materials are understandable.